-Evelyn, 19, is in her second year of college at the Universidad Católica de El Salvador where she is pursuing an Advanced Technical Certificate in Tourism Development.
+Evelyn, 21, is a graduate of the Universidad Católica de El Salvador where she obtained an Advanced Technical Certificate in Tourism Development.
 She lives at home with her mother, a homemaker, two older brothers, older sister, younger brother, and younger sister.
-Like her peers who also attend college in the capital of San Salvador, she wakes up before dawn most mornings to catch a series of buses into the city.

 Evelyn had originally hoped to pursue a career in nursing, but the financial hardship for her family would have been too great.
 But she says, “I don’t regret it because even though at first it was really hard to adapt, it has allowed me to visit truly beautiful places in my country that I’d never been before.
 I can say that I love it now.”

 We asked Evelyn to answer a few questions to help you get to know her better.
 Below are her responses!

 Why do you think your education is important?

 My education is important because it’s a means through which I can become a better person in the future.
 It’s also because of my education that I’ll become a professional and hopefully be able to make my parents and godparents proud.